 The easiest way to test the piston rings is with a leak-down-tester.
 This tool will measure the amount of air that is leaking down from the combustion chamber into the crankcase.

 If you do not have this tool, you can also check the combustion chamber easily by letting the engine run on idle and removing the oil cap.
 The engine should have a slightly to non-vacuum pressure if it’s healthy.
 If the oil cap flies away when you put it on top of the valve cover together with the pouring out of a lot of smoke – it means that you have overly high pressure in the engine.

 This can be caused by 2 different things – either bad crankcase ventilation or too much leak-down from the combustion chamber.
 Check the crankcase ventilation and make sure the pipes are not clogged.

 Piston rings are small but they are expensive to replace.
-It basically depends on the make and model of your car but on an average, you could expect to pay from $40 to $200 just for the piston rings.
-That doesn’t sound much but wait till you add the labor cost to the total.
+It basically depends on the make and model of your car but on average, you could expect to pay from $40 to $200 just for the piston rings.
+That doesn’t sound much but wait until you add the labor cost to the total.

 Since the piston rings are located deep in an engine, the mechanic has to disassemble the engine and reach in to remove the old piston rings and replace them with new ones.
 This whole process takes time and requires precision.

 Once the new piston rings have been put in place, the engine has to be reassembled and fitted back in its position.
 It would take your mechanic 8 hours or more for the complete job.
 A certified mechanic will probably do it faster and more likely in the correct way.

 To fit the piston rings correctly – you have to measure the ring cap and fit them in the right order.
 You do also have to check and measure the cylinder walls for wear before installing the new piston rings.

 You can expect a labor cost between $1000-3000 for a correct piston ring replacement, depending on the engine.